San Antonio Traumatic Brain Injury Lawyers

 How Traumatic Brain Injuries Happen

-You can suffer a traumatic brain injury (TBI) in numerous ways.
+You can suffer a traumatic brain injury (a TBI) in numerous ways.
 The injury usually happens when you suffer a violent jolt or blow to the head, including the following:

 - Your head hitting something